 Naturally, the graphics get an HD upgrade too, though as it's for the Wii U, they still cap out at 720p.
 And, you know, you have to own a Wii U, which all too few people do.
 Fingers crossed for a Switch release.

 Shadow of the Colossus (PS4)

-Shadow of the Colossus is one of the most talked-about remasters to be released in 2018, offering a stunning look at the 2005 PS2 classic.
+Shadow of the Colossus was one of the most talked-about remasters released in 2018, offering a stunning look at the 2005 PS2 classic.
 The PS4 exclusive offers a massive overhaul in graphics when compared to the original, giving fans of the original a chance to really appreciate the gorgeous open world and stunning Colossi.

 The gameplay controls are similar to the original, which depending on your point of view, is either a great or terrible idea.
 We found it to be a little clunky when climbing, but overall, provided an epic storytelling experience.

 Take a look at our Shadow of the Colossus (PS4) review for more information.